-The stresses of daily life can cause a plethora of reactions which impact on our ability to relax and get the sleep that our body needs to revive itself.
-A busy lifestyle, money concerns, work issues or family worries can all cause our sleep to become disturbed, exacerbating tiredness, lack of concentration and depression.
-Recent research shows that our health can be deeply affected by a lack of quality sleep, leading to long term physical problems and draining the joy from life.
+The stresses of daily life can cause a plethora of reactions.
+Many impact our ability to relax and get the sleep that our body needs to revive itself.
+A busy lifestyle, money concerns, work issues or family worries can cause sleep to become a disturbing experience.
+Consequently this can exacerbate tiredness, lack of concentration and depression.
+Recent research shows that our health is deeply affected by a lack of quality sleep.
+This therefore leads to long term physical problems and draining the joy from life.

 Your bedding and a natural cover on a not too hard pillow can also be a beneficial aid.

-If you’ve spent time lying awake in the early hours mentally creating to-do lists, rehashing disagreements or trying to find ways through work problems, the answer may be in teaching yourself a simple relaxation technique.
-Learning to let go of anxiety and focus on calm, restful thoughts are an important part of making sure your sleep is good quality and refreshing, preparing you for the coming day.
+Have you spent time lying awake in the early hours mentally creating to-do lists?
+As a result you maybe rehash disagreements or try to find ways through work problems.
+The answer could be to teach yourself a simple relaxation technique.
+Most of all learn to let go of anxiety and focus on calm, restful thoughts.
+Especially relevant, remember this is an important part of making sure your sleep is good quality and refreshing.
+Therefore preparing you for the coming day.

-The practise of mindful meditation is one that teaches a routine of calming the mind by focusing on the moment and being fully present in it.
-At its core it encourages relaxation by engaging in the sensations of the moment, free from the distractions of past and present.
-The meditator concentrates on breathing and the sounds and sensations around them; by focusing fully on awareness of self at the time, other anxieties recede.
+The practise of mindful meditation is one that teaches a routine of calming the mind by focusing on the moment.
+Consequently being fully present in that moment.
+At its core it encourages relaxation by engaging in the sensations of the moment.
+Hence free from the distractions of past and present.
+The person doing meditation concentrates on breathing and the sounds and sensations around them.
+Furthermore there’s a focus on being fully aware of self at the time, then other anxieties can recede.
 Twenty minutes of mindful meditation a day has been shown to help alleviate insomnia, fatigue, depression and pain symptoms.
-Practising the technique creates a calming relaxation reflex that can then be tapped into at night when life pressures or environment keep us awake.
+Practising the technique creates a calming relaxation reflex.
+This can then be tapped into at night when life pressures or environment keep us awake.

 To get started with mindful meditation, try these simple rules:-